Full-time: 3 Years

-You’ll be taught by practising professionals with expertise in their own specialist areas of technical theatre.
+You will be taught by practising professionals with expertise in their own specialist areas of technical theatre.

-- Kit Lane – Over 25 years’ professional theatre experience.
+- Kit Lane – Programme Leader.
+Over 25 years’ professional theatre experience.
 Production Manager for over 100 productions in the UK, West End and internationally.
 Video Designer with dozens of professional designs nationally and internationally.

 - Alexandra Stafford-Marshall – Associate Lecturer and freelance lighting designer with 25 year’s professional experience.
 Formerly Chief Electrician of Derby Playhouse.